MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

 The Background Intelligent Transfer Service (BITS) is installed and enabled in IIS.

-### Cloud management gateway requires either token-based authentication or a HTTPS management point
+### Cloud management gateway requires either token-based authentication or an HTTPS management point

 *Applies to: Cloud management gateway*

-With some versions of Configuration Manager, you can't use a HTTP management point with the cloud management gateway.
-It either needs to be configured for HTTPS, or the site needs to be configured for enhanced HTTP.
+With some versions of Configuration Manager, you can't use an HTTP management point with the cloud management gateway (CMG).
+Either configure the CMG for HTTPS, or configure the site for enhanced HTTP.
 For more information, see [Plan for cloud management gateway](/sccm/core/clients/manage/cmg/plan-cloud-management-gateway).

 ### Configuration for SQL Server memory usage